June 2: New Orleans — Brussels, Belgium

-- Bags packed and spirits high, we depart New Orleans for our overnight flight to Frankfurt, Germany.
+- Bags packed and spirits high, we depart New Orleans for our overnight flight to Brussels, Belgium.

-- Today we motor to the highs of the Alps.
-Alpine foothills soon appear on the horizon and grow ever taller as we continue our northward route.
+- Alpine foothills soon appear on the horizon and grow ever taller as we continue our eastward route.
 Soon the grandeur of the Alps welcomes us to our Swiss destination.
 Our stay in Switzerland includes plenty of time for us to explore picturesque Alpine villages with wooden chalets surrounded by breathtaking scenery.
-See for yourself the spectacular view of the snowcapped Alps from the top of the Bernese Oberland.
+See for yourself the spectacular view of the snow-capped Alps from the top of the Bernese Oberland.
 Yes, you will see snow in June!

 - The romantic Rhine River invites us to cruise its legendary waters before we arrive in Frankfurt.
 Frankfurt was the city of the emperors of the Holy Roman Empire and is today the banking capital of Germany.

 - We transfer to the airport for our return flight to New Orleans, arriving that same day.